Nikhitha2027/Code-Generation-and-Debugging-Assistant/README.md

 The proposed methodology draws inspiration from modern AI-assisted debugging systems that combine fault localization, intelligent hint generation, and automated code repair mechanisms.
 Similar approaches have been shown to improve debugging effectiveness and provide meaningful support to programmers during software maintenance activities [2][3].

-### Step 1: Source Code Submission
+## Step 1: User Input

-Users upload or paste source code into the system.
+The user enters source code or a programming-related query through the application interface.

-### Step 2: Static Code Analysis
+## Step 2: Code Processing

-The code is analyzed using static analysis techniques to identify structural and syntax-related issues.
+The submitted code is sent to the backend, where it is processed and prepared for analysis.

-### Step 3: Error Detection
+## Step 3: AI Analysis

-The system identifies:

-- Syntax Errors
-- Runtime Errors
-- Logical Errors
-- Code Quality Issues

-### Step 4: AI-Based Processing

-Large Language Models analyze the detected issues and generate:

-- Error explanations
-- Root cause analysis
-- Suggested code fixes

-### Step 5: Automated Repair

-The generated fixes are applied and validated against predefined conditions.
+The backend sends the code to the Large Language Model through the Groq API.
+The AI model analyzes the code, identifies possible errors, and generates explanations and suggestions.

-### Step 6: Output Generation
+## Step 4: Response Generation

-Corrected code and debugging recommendations are presented to the user.
+The AI-generated debugging suggestions, explanations, and corrected code are returned to the application.

+## Step 5: Result Display

+The results are displayed to the user in an easy-to-understand format, helping them understand and fix the issues in their code.

 ---
-# 6. Implementation

 ## 6. Implementation